-- 3 colours prepared by the artist (these colours are prepared with castor oil and make a long time to make and only last from 10-14 days.
-Hence deliveries for this workshop will be done from 25th May to 18th June and all orders must be placed before that)
+- 3 colours prepared by the artist (blue, yellow, green)- these colours are prepared with castor oil and make a long time to make and only last from 10-14 days.
+Hence deliveries for this workshop will be done from 15th to 25th of September and all orders must be placed before that

 - Black Cloth for painting- about 1 meter

 - Kalam- this is the traditional iron kalam /small rod used by the artist